Eva Hart: Death

-Hart died from cancer on 14 February 1996, at a hospice in London, two weeks after her 91st birthday.
+Hart died from cancer on 14 February 1996, at a hospice in London, at the age of 91.
 Her death left eight remaining survivors.
 In her memory, near to where she lived in Japan Road, is a pub called "The Eva Hart."

 In popular culture

 Hart's connection to the Titanic and her active involvement in later years made her popular in numerous forms of media, including mentions in non-fiction books, museums and exhibitions.